harmony-one/x/progress/sergey-karasev.md

+2023-12-13 Wed: I [added tests for the DataFeed](https://github.com/harmony-one/x/pull/380), resulting in a code coverage of 93.2%.
+Also, I researched how to get rid of code coupling and which pattern is better to apply.

 2023-12-12 Tue: I [fixed the bug](https://github.com/harmony-one/x/pull/354) causing the Pause/Play button not to turn red.
 I have [added the menu buttons](https://github.com/harmony-one/x/pull/359) for the following: Telegram Group and Premium Voices.

 2023-12-11 Mon: I am continuing to work on the UserAPI component tests.
 I have [added component tests for the methods deleteUserAccount, updateUser, purchase, and register](https://github.com/harmony-one/x/pull/334) and code coverage for UserAPI has increased to 97.3%.